yinon-mitin/Patek-Philippe-Scrapper-Utils/README.md

 Patek Philippe Scraper &amp; Data Processor
 =======
-Patek Philippe Scraper & Data Processor

 This repository contains three Python scripts designed to:
  1. Scrape watch data from the Patek Philippe website.
  2. Convert / Clean the raw scraped CSV data into a refined format.
  3. Download watch images for each SKU from the official static domain.

-Table of Contents:

-[TOC]

 # Prerequisites
-​	•	Python 3.7+ (Python 3.10+ recommended)
+• Python 3.7+ (Python 3.10+ recommended)

-​	•	Git (optional, if you want to clone the repository directly)
+• Git (optional, if you want to clone the repository directly)